kShen94/BMO-Assessment/README.md

 Install Java 8
 Install Maven
 Install Eclipse (or any other IDE)
-Download the repository
+Download the repository and open it with your IDE
-Create a apache Tomcat v9.0 server in Eclipse (or IDE of choice).
+Create a apache Tomcat v9.0 server in your IDE.
 Add assessment as a resource to the server then start the server.

 ## Dependencies